ELMO-FKZ/HiTeacher-client/README.md

 ## Contribution

-Contributions to Made In Morocco are more than welcome!
+Contributions to ClassRoom are more than welcome!
 If you find any bugs, have suggestions for improvements, or want to add new features, please submit an issue or create a pull request on the project repository.